 Synthetic cannabinoids have been produced over the years.
-They are the same in function as natural Cannabis but can be more potent and have been associated with a number of side effects.
+They are the same in function as natural Cannabis, but can be more potent and have been associated with a number of side effects.

 Synthetic cannabinoids are produced to mimic the effects of THC.
 These synthetic cannabinoids target the cannabinoid type 1 receptor (CB1R) in the brain responsible for the psychoactive effects of THC in Cannabis.

-Though synthetic cannabinoids are chemical relatives to substances in marijuana they are not actually found in the plant itself.
+Though synthetic cannabinoids are chemical relatives of substances in marijuana, they are not actually found in the plant itself.
 The development of these synthetic substances in the early 2000s was due to prohibition of marijuana and the advancement of technologies that allowed free access to drug research and easier chemical production.
 As such, development of these synthetics has already gone to the extent that they no longer fit with the traditional cannabinoid classification system.

 Today, synthetic cannabinoid products are being sold in herbal smoking blends as legal marijuana replacements.
 However, though the products are branded and packaged, they have the same effects similar to marijuana, their appearance, smell, and taste are different.
 This is due to the fact that materials used are inert herbal mixtures doused with synthetic cannabinoids.

-However be warned that the use of these synthetic cannabinoids have to be closely monitored and each dosage formulation has to fit the person taking it.
-Also, synthetic cannabinoids are far more harmful than plant-based marijuana with some reported to cause deaths.
+However, be warned that the use of these synthetic cannabinoids have to be closely monitored, and each dosage formulation has to fit the person taking it.
+Also, synthetic cannabinoids are far more harmful than plant-based marijuana, with some reported to cause deaths.
 Even so, these reported deaths do not compare to the numbers of deaths caused by heroin and cocaine.

 Cannabis and Marijuana

 If you are confused by the terms Cannabis and marijuana, let us now clear the difference.
-Cannabis refers to the plant’s genus while marijuana refers to the species.
+Cannabis refers to the plant’s genus, while marijuana refers to the species.
 Both hemp and marijuana plants belong to the same Cannabis genus.
 To make it simpler, marijuana is cannabis, but not all cannabis is marijuana.

 Hemp and marijuana are both Cannabis plants, but they have one key difference – their THC concentration.
-While marijuana has a bigger THC content, it is found in exceptionally small amounts in hemp plants, which means, hemp can’t get you ‘high.’
+While marijuana has a bigger THC content, it is found in minuscule amounts in hemp plants, which means, hemp can’t get you ‘high.’
 In most countries, Cannabis Sativa plants that contain 0.3% THC or less are referred to as industrial hemp or simply as hemp.

 To recap, marijuana is the term used to describe the psychotropic varieties of Cannabis, which includes Cannabis Sativa and Cannabis Indica species, which contain fair amounts of THC and CBD.

 Cannabis contains various chemicals that can have potential benefits on the human body.
-People may use it as a recreational drug but what is more important that requires extensive and conclusive study is its medicinal uses.
+People may use it as a recreational drug, but what is more important that requires extensive and conclusive study is its medicinal uses.